 After meeting with Mele and Sain at the break, Grant did turn himself around, going 8-1 the rest of the way.
 Despite his effort in the second half and Kaat winning 25 games, the Twins could not catch Baltimore for the pennant.
 Kaat, who won the Gold Glove for the fifth time, said “I’ve always had the reputation as a good fielder, but I think it’s a lot of publicity.
 I got a couple of Gold Glove Awards as the best-fielding pitcher in the major leagues, but in my mind, the award should go to Mudcat Grant, who is a much better fielder then I am.”

 It should have been an omen to Grant on how the season would progress when he started the 1967 season on the shelf.
-He was struck in the forearm during the last week of spring training, and missed the first two weeks of the season.
-Mele fired Sain at the end of the 1966 season, and then Mele was let go when the Twins got out of the gate playing at .500.
+He was struck in the forearm during the last week of spring training, and struggled early in the season.
+Mele had fired Sain at the end of the 1966 season, and then Mele was let go when the Twins got out of the gate playing at .500 through early June.
 Cal Ermer, who was the skipper at AAA Denver, took over the reins.
 Many of the current Twins came through the minors under Ermer’s watch and supported the change.
-Due in part to injury, Grant made only 14 starts, and did most of his work out of the pen.
-He finished with a 5-6 record and a 4.73 ERA.
-The Twins lost their last three games of the season to narrowly miss winning another pennant.
+Due in part to injury, Grant made only 14 starts, and relieved in 13 others.
+He finished with a 5-6 record and a 4.72 ERA.
+The Twins lost their last three games of the season and narrowly last the pennant to Carl Yastrzemski and the Impossible Dream Red Sox.

 The combination of Ermer’s erratic use of Grant and his injuries, Grant was looking for an exit out of Minnesota.
 He got his wish when he and shortstop Zoilo Versalles were shipped to Los Angeles for catcher John Roseboro and pitchers Ron Perranoski and Bob Miller.
 Grant was elated to be joining the Dodgers.
 “During last season I felt so terrible, I couldn’t be happy,” remarked the right-hander.
 “It was a problem between the Minnesota manager, and management, and myself.
 Some of it was racial, too.
 They made me feel as though I wasn’t even a man.
 I’d pitched only 95 innings and it isn’t because of my knees, either.
 I have lived with the knee trouble for years.
 But I told them I couldn’t remain with them and wanted to be traded.”
 Dodger manager Walter Alston preferred that Grant pitched out of the pen based on his experience.
 Indeed, he made only four starts in 37 appearances, but went 6-4 with a 2.08 ERA.
 “I tell you, he’s working his tail off for us,” said Alston.

 Before the 1969 season, Grant was selected by the Montreal Expos in the expansion draft.
 He made 10 starts with a record of 1-6 before being dealt to St. Louis for pitcher Gary Waslewski on June 3.
-Pitching in long relief, Grant went 7-5 for the Cards.
+Pitching mainly in relief, Grant went 7-5 for the Cards.
 At the end of the year, St. Louis sold Grant to Oakland.
-Pitching exclusively out of the bullpen, the 34-year-old Grant showed he had plenty left in the tank and saved 24 games to go with a 6-2 record and a sparkling 1.82 ERA.
-From May 17 to June 17, Grant pitched 27 scoreless innings, lowering his ERA to a miniscule 0.89.
+Pitching exclusively out of the bullpen, the 34-year-old Grant showed he had plenty left in the tank and saved 24 games to go with a 6-2 record in 72 games with a sparkling 1.82 ERA.
+From May 17 to June 17, Grant pitched 27 scoreless innings, lowering his ERA to a miniscule 0.79.
 Oakland sold Grant to Pittsburgh in mid-September for a player to be named later.
 He appeared in eight games, all in relief, for the Pirates.

 The 1971 season would be his last, as it reversed itself from 1970.
 Grant started in Pittsburgh, but was sold to Oakland on August 10, saving 10 games between the two teams.
 Grant appeared in the league championship series against Baltimore and pitched two scoreless innings in game three.
 Grant was unable to make the Indians out of spring training in 1972 and pitched briefly with the Iowa Oaks of the American Association before retiring.